ryan-pienaar/recipe_organizer/README.md

 9. **Recipe Editing and Customization**  [Shannon -> Frontend -> Code] [Ryan -> Backend Persistant JSON]
 Description: Users can modify existing recipes or add new ones manually.
 Benefits: Allows for personalization and adaptation of recipes to suit individual tastes.
+Notes:
+-

 11. **Recipe Sharing**  [Shannon -> Frontend | Code]
 Description: Users can share recipes via email with the generated text file.